 Awesome pic!
 Looks delicious!

 Comment Policy: Unless you've received special dispensation (you know who you are), you must use your real name.
-For a little keyword SEO love, you may use name @ keyword to have a link to your site (only the keyword will be the anchor text).
+We're all friends here, so if you want to be "Ron the plumber," that's cool, but you can't be "Best Plumber."
 See the comment policy for more.

 Notify me of followup comments via e-mail

 I am an MBA with a Six Sigma Black Belt and a camera.
 I am running the Boston Marathon in 2014 (but could use a little help).